 Support for ClinicalTrials.gov Study Registration

 The Office of Regulatory Support (ORS) offers services to support research teams with registration and reporting of clinical research trials at ClinicalTrials.gov, a database of clinical research trials conducted in the United States and around the world.
 Please submit a request through our Research Request Dashboard to set up a clinicaltrials.gov account or register your study.
-The University of Rochester Policy on Public Disclosure of Clinical Trial Information (Clinical Trials.gov) can be found here.
+View the University of Rochester Policy on Public Disclosure of Clinical Trial Information (Clinical Trials.gov).

 Determination of Registration Requirements

 ORS provides guidance in determining whether a clinical research trial must be registered, who is responsible for the registration, whether study results must be reported and the deadlines for both registration and results reporting.

 While the University of Rochester encourages registering all human subjects research in a public website, registration is required for three reasons:

 - Required by federal law for certain drug, device or biologic studies

 - Required by the NIH for NIH funded research that is interventional and prospective